-I offer these quotes, especially because they show that many of the precepts of ‘cognitive behaviour therapy’ are re-inventions, or re-workings, of musings from old philosophers and sages, as far back as the Greeks.
+I offer these quotes, and words of wisdom, especially because they show that many of the precepts of ‘cognitive behaviour therapy’ are re-inventions, or re-workings, of musings from old philosophers and sages, as far back as the Greeks.

 Scroll straight down to the quotes if you want to skip the waffle and sentimentality.

 Especially since I am a psycho-pharmacologist and never pretended to practice psychological treatments, I will preface these quotes with an explanation.

 This is an explanation that I found myself giving to patients I was reviewing, who were also having CBT treatment.
 They would sometimes seek affirmation that doing CBT was worthwhile, and a question that often came up concerned changing the way people think.
 I remember one fellow who said, ‘it’s ridiculous, you can’t just change the way you think about things, I mean … if you see somebody murdered or something … you can’t just not be upset about it.’